DeepMind

 2.2.2.1.1 All KRI thresholds have corresponding qualitative containment KCI thresholds (50%) 75%

 For each of the misuse KRIs, they have qualitative containment KCI thresholds related to the RAND security levels, though with a vague qualifier: “at a level generally aligned with RAND SL 2.”
 It is especially good that some reasoning behind each containment measure is given.
-However, containment KCIs need to also be defined for the Deceptive Alignment KRIs.
+However, containment KCIs need to also be defined for the misalignment KRIs.

 Quotes:

-Machine Learning R&D, Uplift Level 1: “Security controls and detections at a level generally aligned with RAND SL 3.
-Unrestricted access to models at this level of capability could significantly increase an actor’s ability to progress to yet more powerful models and other critical capabilities.
-The exfiltration of such a model may therefore have a significant effect on society’s ability to adapt to and govern powerful AI systems, effects that may have long-lasting consequences.
-Substantially strengthened security is therefore recommended.”
+Machine Learning R&D, acceleration level 1: “Security level 3 Unrestricted access to models at this level of capability could significantly increase a threat actor’s ability to progress to yet more powerful models and other critical capabilities.
+The exfiltration of such a model may therefore have a significant effect on society’s ability to adapt to and govern powerful AI models, effects that may have long-lasting consequences.
+Substantially strengthened security is therefore recommended.
+However, we expect that acceleration will stem from systems of models integrated with workflows, rather than the model alone.
+The overall reduced impact of model weights counts against security levels with substantial innovation costs.”

-Unrestricted access to models at this level of capability could give an actor with adequate computational resources the ability to reach capabilities much more powerful than those in the other CCLs listed in a short amount of time.
+Machine Learning R&D, automation level 1: “We recommend Security level 4 for this capability threshold, but emphasize that this must be taken on by the frontier AI field as a whole.
+Unrestricted access to models at this level of capability could give an actor (or AI systems) with adequate computational resources the ability to reach capabilities much more powerful than those in the other CCLs listed in a short amount of time.
 This could be catastrophic if there is no effective way of defending against rapidly improving and potentially superhuman AI systems wielded by threat actors.
 Therefore, we recommend models at this level of capability have exceptional security even though they may have substantial innovation costs.”

 2.2.2.1.2 All KRI thresholds have corresponding quantitative containment KCI thresholds (50%) 50%